 Black Friday 2019: All the best PC gaming deals

-T’was the night before Black Friday and all through the house, not a turkey was stirring, because trust me, this is a deals-eating madhouse.
-Yes, the Black Friday PC gaming deals are coming in thick and fast right now, but why spend ages browsing and comparing a bazillion different deals sites when you could pull up a chair in our RPS Treehouse and gobble up all of the best Black Friday PC gaming deals in one handy compendium?
+Black Friday is finally here in all its resplendent, deals-tastic glory, and as you’ve probably guessed from the sheer number of Black Friday deals round-ups I’ve been chucking your way today (sorry), there’s been a lot of good deals-ing going on.
+But scrolling through lots of individual pages can be a chore in itself sometimes, even when they’ve rounded up all the best Black Friday PC gaming deals into one handy location.
+What better solution, then, than have all the best Black Friday PC gaming deals in one giant, deals-saturated list?

-That’s right, I’ve decided to do all the hard work for you this year while you tuck into your Thanksgiving dinner (happy holidays, our US friends), rounding up all the very best PC gaming deals into one gigantic list for your viewing pleasure.
-Below, you’ll find everything you could possibly want for this year’s crop of Black Friday deals, including the best Black Friday graphics card deals, the best Black Friday monitor deals, SSDs, mice, keyboards, headsets… you name it, it’s here.
+That’s right.
+Below, you’ll find everything you could possibly want from this year’s crop of Black Friday PC gaming deals, including the best Black Friday graphics card deals, the best Black Friday monitor deals, SSDs, mice, keyboards, headsets… everything you could possibly want.
 So get clicking, fellow deals hunters, because some of these Black Friday PC gaming deals won’t be around for long.

 I’ll be doing my best to keep this as updated as regularly as possible, but if you see a good deal that’s not listed below, a) please do tell me about it in the comments, and b) check that the deal you’re looking at is actually a good one.
 If you’re shopping on Amazon, for instance, then have a gander at CamelCamelCamel.
 This keeps track of Amazon product prices all year round, making it easy to spot if a Black Friday deal is really a must-have discount, or whether it’s actually the same price it’s been for the last three months.